LxGrey/data_portfolio/README.md

 -Capstone Undergraduate Research Project

 * Technologies used: Python, R, ggplot2, Excel
-* Developed project Thesis; explored hypothesis that in certain economies, which rely heavily on a single commodity export, commodity prices can influence the countries' currency exchange rates against the U.S. Dollar
+* Developed project Thesis; explored hypothesis that in certain economies, which rely heavily on a single commodity export, commodity prices can influence the countries' currency exchange rates compared against the U.S. Dollar
 * Collected and cleaned several sets of commodity price and exchange rate data
 * Constructed statistical analysis and created summary reports of findings in Python
 * Presented research and data visualizations to students and department faculty during a showcase presentation
-* Defended Thesis to panel of Economics faculty
+* Defended Thesis to a panel of Economics faculty